For a child with autism, safety issues must be addressed at home, at school and in the community.

 When traveling - Bear in mind that what holds true at home may not hold true in other places.
 That's another reason we each carry ID for Lucas, in addition to having it in our cars.

-His dad, brother & I carry a wallet ID card with us at all times, and Lucas himself wears one of his Shoe ID Tags on his belt loop every day (once he started wearing it, his autism won't let him leave home without it!)
+His dad, brother & I carry a wallet ID card with us at all times, and Lucas himself wears a Medical Alert Tag on his belt loop every day (see the photo above).
+Once he started wearing it, his autism won't let him leave home without it!

 Return to Autism Parent Support.